The Conjure Woman: The Grey Wolf's Ha'nt

 In another one of McAdoo's tales, this time, he aims to convince John to not cultivate land where McAdoo has found bees since he uses it as his side business.
 As such, he relates the story of a conjure man named Uncle Jube, who seeks revenge on an enslaved man named Dan for murdering his son for trying to steal his wife.
 With this knowledge, Dan goes to see the conjure woman for help in protecting him, but Uncle Jube has already caught up to him.
 Uncle Jube manages to fool Dan into believing that he does not know that Dan is responsible for the murder of his son and instead agrees to help him find the witch that has caused this misfortune.
 Prior to meeting with Dan, Uncle Jube kidnaps Dan's wife and turns her into a black cat and later turns Dan into a wolf.
-Informing him that the black cat is indeed the withc, Dan tears out the black cat's throat and realizes that it was his wife all along.
+Informing him that the black cat is indeed the witch, Dan tears out the black cat's throat and realizes that it was his wife all along.
 Upon this realization, Dan goes to find Uncle Jube and tears his throat out.
 As he bleeds to death, Uncle Jube reveals his intentions by letting Dan know that now they are even and to drink the potion that will turn him back into his human form.
 However, he did not realize that drinking the potion would keep him as a wolf forever, solidifying Uncle Jube's revenge.
 Ending the tale with Dan haunting his wife's grave forever, McAdoo argues that John must stay away from that piece of land.